tim-elmer/VoIPainter/README.md

 # VoIPainter

+> This project is currently on hold, as I no longer have access to a CUCM system.
+It should, however, be functionally complete, and bug reports will be addressed if possible.

 ## Description
 VoIPainter is a simple Windows utility designed to change the background on a user's Cisco VoIP phone, without requiring access to the CUCM administrative backend.